RomanKNavarro/rough-ping-pong/README.md

 # rough-ping-pong
-Need to further fix collision
+Everything works fine but the collision gets glitchy.